 We all say that we want to lose weight but really what we want is to lose that flab.
 We have good news and a dose of reality.
 Exercise alone is not going to be enough to accomplish that goal.
 No amount of exercise alone can make up for an unbalanced diet, high in the empty calories found in carbohydrates and sugar that we’ve come to exist on these days.

-By building up your muscle we can help you to lose weight.
+InForm Fitness can certainly help you gear your body to use burn fat as fuel, and achieve your weight loss goals.
 Muscle makes up of over 40% of our total body mass and is the greatest consumer of your body’s energy stores.
 By adding 5-10 lbs. of muscle, you can burn a whopping 300 extra calories a day staying sedentary.
 That’s great news right?
 But the caveat is that you will only lose fat and weight if you also “eat to lose.”
-Healthcare professionals recommend a diet that is low in sugar and grain-based carbohydrates, such as pasta, bread, rice, and cereal.
+Generally, we recommend a diet that is low in sugar and grain-based carbohydrates, such as pasta, bread, rice, and cereal.

 How Can InForm Fitness Help?